Berg0162/Simcline-V2/README.md

 <img src="./images/Feather_FTMS.jpg" align="middle" width="1000" height="500" alt="Simcline in the Middle"><br>
 A working <b>MITM</b> implementation links a bike trainer (BLE Server FTMS) and a PC/Laptop (BLE Client running Zwift) with the Feather ESP32, like a <b>bridge</b> in between.
 The MITM bridge can pass on, control, filter and alter the interchanged trafic data!
 The <b>MITM</b> code is fully ignorant of mechanical or electronic components that drive the Simcline construction.<br>
 ```
-It simply estabishes a virtual BLE bridge and allows you to ride the bike on the Bluetooth Smart FTMS Trainer and
+It simply estabishes a virtual BLE bridge and allows you to ride the bike on the Bluetooth Smart Trainer and
 feel the resistance that comes with the route you have choosen, thanks to Zwift.
-The experience should not differ from a normal direct one-to-one connection, Zwift - Bluetooth Smart FTMS Trainer!
+The experience should not differ from a normal direct one-to-one connection, Zwift - Bluetooth Smart Trainer!
 ```
 All Bluetooth Smart FTMS indoor trainers expose your efforts on the bike in 2 additional BLE services: Cyling Power (CPS) and Speed & Cadence (CSC).
 These services are detected and applied by many training app's and are therefore an integral part of the present design of the MITM bridge.
 Training app's simply expect, when they connect to the Bluetooth Smart FTMS trainer, that the CPS and CSC services are available in one go!
 The Zwift pairing screen is a good example: it expects Power Souce (CPS), Resistance (FTMS) and Cadence (CSC) to be connected...
 + The client-side (Feather ESP32) scans for (a trainer) and connects with <b>FTMS, CPS and optional CSC</b> and collects cyling power, speed and cadence data like Zwift would do!
 The <b>Simcline Client</b> is doing just that at the left side of the "bridge"!